Approved by decision of the Board of Trustees on 25/10/2017

-- The Board of Trustees of the FWO decides whether or not a criminal complaint will be lodged and notifies the Board of Trustees and the host institution of its decision.
+- The FWO Board of Trustees decides whether or not a criminal complaint will be lodged and notifies the host institution of its decision.
 The Board of Trustees may, where appropriate, suspend the disciplinary procedure.

 Where a specific regulation of the FWO requires an "appointment" as a condition for applying for resources, both as principal applicant and as co-applicant, or for the (co-)supervision of an applicant, a "remunerated appointment" is meant unless explicitly stated otherwise.

 Art.
 9. (as amended by decision of the Board of Trustees of 16/12/2020, 24/03/2021, 12/05/2021 and 25/05/2022)